-A Ukrainian flag uniform chevron and live ammunition rounds rest on the surface of a potato cellar where Roman Shutylo, commander of the Luhansk sappers (Ukraine State Emergency Services), and his team search for live ordinance and improvised explosive devices in a residential area in the village of Pravdyne, where Russian occupying forces held positions before retreating in Kherson Oblast.
+Roman Shutylo, commander of the Luhansk sappers (Ukraine State Emergency Services), identifies a live hand grenade hidden in a childrenâs backpack inside of a residential home where he and his team search for possible improvised explosive devices and/or live ordinance left behind by the Russian forces in the village of Pravdyne, where Russian occupiers held positions before retreating in Kherson Oblast.
 Russian forces commonly leave explosive traps for returning civilians, children and soldiers before abandoning positions and occupied areas.
 Once a home or an area is meticulously searched and cleared, the sappers notify local authorities so that residents may return home.
 Roman and his larger group of 40 sappers, all from the occupied territory of Luhansk, have had three deaths and nine who have lost limbs in the line of duty since the beginning of the Russian invasion while working in the Kyiv, Kharkiv and Kherson regions.
 Pravdyne, Kherson Oblast, Ukraine, March 9, 2023.